 But, I believe they are sufficiently accurate as to reflect the true nature of Joseph Smith: a false prophet.

 However, it is not the eyewitness' accounts that convince me of Joseph Smith's error.
 It is the word of God that contradicts his teachings and condemns his doctrines.
-Joseph Smith isn't wrong because the eyewitnesses said he is.
+Joseph Smith isn't wrong because the eyewitnesses said that he is.
 He is wrong because God's word says he is.